NixOS/rfcs/rfcs/0145-doc-strings.md

 1. It is possible that this sequence occurs in a natural text without the intention to start a new doc-string section.
 2. It doesn't visually stand out.
-3. It is bad that the line needs to start with `Example:` to be valid syntax.
-Although it is a good practice while writing comments.
-This shouldn't be syntactically required. > (`nixdoc` requires it).
+3. It is terrible that the line needs to start with `Example:` to be valid syntax.
+However, it is a good practice while writing comments; it should be optional.
-4. It neither follows the `@param` (c/c++/java,...) convention nor the markdown headings convention (rust), instead is nixdoc-home-cooked.
+4. It neither follows the `@param` (c/c++/java,...) convention nor the markdown headings convention (rust); instead is nixdoc-home-cooked.

 ## Interactions